 The first year of your Extended Degree Programme is a one year programme at level 3.
-It is a full-time programme, comprising of three modules core to all Extended Degree Programmes in the School of Health, Sport & Bioscience (HSB), and a fourth core module for your subject, Chemistry of Life.
-This module is studied by all Bioscience students.
+It is a full-time programme, comprising of three modules core to all Extended Degree Programmes in the School of Health, Sport & Bioscience (HSB), and a fourth core module in Health Science.
+This module is studied by students who would like to progress to Health Studies (Health Promotion, Health Services Management, Public Health), and Professional Health Science(Physiotherapy, Podiatry) on successful completion of application to the latter subject area (PHS).
 All modules are 30 credits being delivered over the course of an academic year.
 The first three modules teach academic content central to all of the HSB subject areas such as study skills, academic writing, scientific numeracy, applications of information technology, and a sound knowledge of human biology.
-The fourth module is aimed at introducing students to key bioscience areas, providing the foundation knowledge and practical skills required for level 4 studies in any of the bioscience degree programmes.
-Students may be able to change to Extended Degree programmes in other subject areas in the School (Extended Degree in Sports Science, Extended Degree in Health Science) within the first 3-4 weeks of teaching, in consultation with the relevant Programme tutors.
+The fourth module is aimed at introducing students to key areas in Health Studies & PHS, and providing with the foundation knowledge and practical skills required for level 4 studies in any of the degree programmes in Health Studies and PHS.
+Students may be able to change to Extended Degree programmes in other subject areas in the School (Extended Degree in Sports Science, Extended Degree in Bioscience) within the first 3-4 weeks of teaching, in consultation with the relevant Programme tutors.